 3. Topological quantum computation in Topological phases of matter.
-More concretely, the above identification of realistic $\widehat{\mathfrak{su}}2^k$ -anyons in the TED-K-theory of the punctured plane is reminiscent of the widely expected conjecture that equivariant K-theory of tori (namely of Brillouin tori of quasi-momenta in the underlying crystals) classifies topological insulator phases (gapped phases) of quantum materials (originating with [Ho05][Ki09], developed in [FM12], see also [Th16][SSG17]).
+More concretely, the above identification of realistic $\widehat{\mathfrak{su}2}^k$ -anyons in the TED-K-theory of the punctured plane is reminiscent of the widely expected conjecture that equivariant K-theory of tori (namely of Brillouin tori of quasi-momenta in the underlying crystals) classifies topological insulator phases (gapped phases) of quantum materials (originating with [Ho05][Ki09], developed in [FM12], see also [Th16][SSG17]).
 These topological phases, of course, are just the systems thought to host anyonic defect excitations, generally (e.g. [Ki06, p.
 4]).

-We suggest that this is not a coincidence, as anyonic defects should manifest themselves as punctures in these tori:
+This is not a coincidence, as anyonic defects manifest themselves as punctures in these tori.
+We close with an outlook on results that are laid out in a companion article [SS22-Ord]:

-- 1. The twisted equivariant K-theory of momentum-space tori is in fact equivalent (namely T-dual [MT15][GT18]) to dually-twisted equivariant K-theory of the actual position-space tori representing unit cells in the quantum material's crystalline structure.
+- 1. The twisted equivariant K-theory of momentum-space tori is in fact equivalent (namely T-dual [MT15][GT18]) to duallytwisted equivariant K-theory of the actual position-space tori representing unit cells in the quantum material's crystalline structure.
 This implies that anyon defects, at least as long as they may be arranged periodically over the crystal (which is a strong assumption, at least for experimental realizations), will appear as punctures in these position-space tori, see, e.g., [Ei90][HH92][GW92][PJ21]. - 2.
 Better yet, recently it was understood ([BW+20][TB20][PBSM22][PBMS22][PGZO22]) that non-abelian braiding phenomena occur directly over the momentum space torus of topological semi-metals, where the role of anyonic defects is played by the loci of isolated band-crossings (known as "Dirac/Weyl-points" or "-nodal lines", e.g. [FZWY21][MT16]), on the complement of which the bands of the topological semi-metal behave again like those in a topologial insulator.
 While these "momentum-space anyons" are only beginning to receive theoretical attention, they seem experimentally more tangible than the traditional idea of position-space anyons, notably as concerns the implementation of their braiding (which is actually a serious problem in position-space, both theoretically as well as practically, e.g. [Ki06, p.
 8][SRN15, p.
 7-8]).